 Applied AI is used to fulfil tasks that demand better precision, skill or expertise than humans.
 These days Applied AI is being used by technology and social media firms such as Facebook, Pinterest and more.
 Facebook uses the applied-AI powered system for facial recognition whereas Google lens uses the same technology for image search on the internet.

-The basic aim of machine learning is to save time and improve accuracy and effectiveness of human decision making by training machines through careful data analysis.
+The basic aim of machine learning is to save time and improve the accuracy and effectiveness of human decision-making by training machines through careful data analysis.
 It has a wide range of applications in multiple fields such as health, automation, natural language processing etc. This requires that the machine is provided with sufficient data and also fed with the right algorithms.

 How are ai and ml related?